Edward Kerling: Trial and death

 Kerling and the seven others involved were sent to Washington, D.C., where they were to face a military tribunal.
-All were convicted of being spies and, even though they had not yet carried out any sabotage, six — including Kerling — were sentenced to death.
+All were convicted of being spies and, even though they had not yet carried out any sabotage, six—including Kerling—were sentenced to death.
 Dasch and Burger received long prison sentences which were eventually commuted to deportation after the war.

 Kerling and the remaining five, Herbert Hans Haupt, Henry Harm Heinck, Hermann Otto Neubauer, Richard Quirin, and Werner Thiel were all executed on August 8, 1942, in the District of Columbia's electric chair.
 It was the largest mass execution via electrocution ever conducted at the jail.
 Kerling and the others were buried in the Potter's Field in Blue Plains.
 The graves were originally marked by boards with numbers until a German-American organization placed a small monument commemorating their lives.

 Prior to his execution, Kerling wrote a final letter to his wife:"Marie, my wife—I am with you to the last minute!
 This will help me to take it as a German!
 Even the heaven out there is dark.
 It’s raining.
 Our graves are far from home, but not forgotten.
 Marie, until we meet in a better world!
 May God be with you.
 My love to you, my heart to my country.
 Heil Hitler!
 Your Ed, always."

 Other prosecutions

 Four people were arrested for associating with Kerling in relation to the plot: His friend, Helmut Leiner, his girlfriend, Hedwig Engemann, his estranged wife, Marie Sighard, and Marie's boyfriend, Ernest Herman Kerkhof.

 Leiner was charged with treason for agreeing to get change for two 50 dollar bills for Kerling.
 He was acquitted since he was not an American citizen, but was then immediately interned.
 In 1943, Leiner pleaded guilty to three counts of trading with the enemy and was sentenced to 18 years in prison.
 He was paroled in 1954.
 Engemann was also suspected of exchanging money for Kerling, but there was only enough evidence to charge her with misprision of treason.
 The charge was for having knowledge about Leiner's trading and not intervening.
 Engemann pleaded guilty and was sentenced to three years in prison.
 She was paroled in April 1945.

 While they were both interned for the remainder of the war, neither Sighard nor Kerkhof were ever charged due to a lack of evidence.
-While both were members of the pro-Nazi German American Bund, there was no other evidence against Kerkhof, and the only evidence against Sighard was that Leiner had attempted to arrange a meeting between her and Kerling.
+While both were members of the German American Bund, there was no other evidence against Kerkhof, and the only evidence against Sighard was that Leiner had attempted to arrange a meeting between her and Kerling.